 Now comes the most complex work step - the patination.
 For this purpose, the indentations of the originally engraved inscription are blackened with a special chemical that provokes and extremely accelerates the corrosion of silver and thus its blackening.
 This achieves the same contrasting effect of the inscription that can also be seen on the original ring from the Middle Ages:

-Finally, the surface of the ring is adjusted in several work steps to the effect of the ring replicas desired by the museum shop of the State Museum of Prehistory.
-This corresponds exactly to the appearance of the “Ring von Paußnitz” freshly cleaned for the special exhibition “Rings of Power” in its current state in the exhibition display case.
+Finally, the surface of the ring is adapted in several steps to the effect desired by the museum shop of the State Museum of Prehistory for the ring replicas.
+This corresponds exactly to the aura of the "Ring of Paußnitz" in its current state in the exhibition display case, freshly cleaned for the special exhibition "Rings of Power".

 In this way, the customers of the museum shop in Halle receive a copy of the Paußnitz ring that is almost true to the original – even if the ring is requested with a larger or smaller ring width than the medieval original.

-As a final step, each ring replica is stamped with the silver grade stamp “925” for sterling silver and with our personal studio hallmark in order to prove to the museum shop customers the high standards of quality and craftsmanship of these special museum replicas.
+As a final step, each ring replica is stamped with the silver content stamp “925” for sterling silver and with our personal studio hallmark to demonstrate to the museum shop’s customers the high standards of quality and the craftsmanship of these special museum replicas.

 In any case, we are very pleased to be able to supply a museum shop of a renowned state museum with our high-quality replicas reliably and within the agreed deadlines with this order - especially since the prototypes of our replicas presented in the desired ring widths by the Förderverein des Landesmuseums Halle without any change requests as a future standard were released immediately.